YingYu12345/Reference_standard_protocol/README.md

 3. **length_total**: The total number of genes tested.
 4. **length_ratio**: The proportion of significant genes (`length_sig` / `length_total`).

 The data in this file can be used to quickly assess the homogeneity of gene expression values across different samples.
-The columns provide insight into the number of significant genes (those that meet the homogeneity criterion) and their proportion in relation to the total number of genes tested.
+The columns provide insight into the number of significant genes (those that meet the homogeneity criterion) and their proportion concerning the total number of genes tested.
 This summary can help identify samples with a higher proportion of homogeneous gene expression patterns.

 For more detailed information on individual gene results, refer to the corresponding `homogeneity_Ftest_detail_(date).csv` file.